camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * update of the API repository `README.md` file (as necessary)

 **Create the release**
-* manage the release PR approval
+* manage the release PR approval with the Release Management team
 * merge the approved release PR
 * create the release:
   * an API release is created using the GitHub release feature (a release tag and, optionally, a release package).